tomtom-international/kotlin-tools/README.md

 Uid class or their underlying UUIDs are equal.

 The class has a generic type T to allow creating typesafe Uid's, like `Uid<Message>`.
-The class represents UUID as Strings internally, to avoid loads of UUID to String conversions all the time.
+The class represents UUIDs as Strings internally, to avoid loads of UUID to String conversions all the time.
 This makes the class considerably faster in use than the regular Java UUID class.

 Examples: